 Bioleft is a community that builds an open seed exchange and breeding network to offer alternative solutions to the challenges of agriculture.
 Based on collective intelligence, open knowledge, agreements and solidarity, we develop social and technological innovations that allow the exchange of information.
 We link local and scientific knowledge to enhance the role of farmers in seed conservation and breeding.
 In this way we generate a greater availability of biodiverse and resilient seeds, considered as a commons.
+This vision was co-designed through an exercise in collective ideation.

 Applying an open-source paradigm, Bioleft connects existing dispersed capabilities, creates new ones and develops knowledge and seed varieties suitable for diverse agricultural practices, particularly for small farmers and ecologically benign forms of agriculture, the needs of which are neglected by mainstream seed innovation systems.